sabihashaikh20-cloud/PRODIGY_DS_01/README.md

 Jupyter Notebook

 📊 Outcome

-This task helped me understand:
+This task helped me gain practical experience in:

-Data loading & cleaning
+Loading and cleaning datasets

 Handling missing values

 Plotting histograms and bar charts

-Visualizing population distribution across states
+Visualizing population distribution across Indian states/UTs

+📁 Files in This Repository

+task01.ipynb – Code for loading, cleaning, and visualizing data

+population.csv – Dataset used

+README.md – Project description

 🤝 Acknowledgement

-This project is part of the Prodigy InfoTech Data Science Internship.
+This project was completed as part of the Prodigy InfoTech Data Science Internship.